NANDbrew/NANDTweaks/README.md

 - Weight of selected sail
 - Weight of ship parts
 - Fixes sailwind bug where stays were not in the 'stays' pane
-- Wide Shipyard UI (to better fit 16:9 displays)
+- Wide Shipyard UI (to better fit wide and ultrawide displays)
-- Outline on active category
+- Active category button hi

 **Save thumbnails**
 - Save slot buttons now show a screenshot from the last time it was saved (toggleable)